MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 1. [LGPLv3](https://choosealicense.com/licenses/gpl-3.0/)
 1. Not Open Source - In this case, the cookiecutter will not generate a license.
 You can add a custom license, or choose to not add a license.
 If there is no license in a repository, you should assume that the project is **not** open source, and [you cannot modify or redistribute the software](https://choosealicense.com/no-permission/).

-For most of your projects, it is likely that the license you choose will not matter a great deal.
+For most of your projects, it is likely that the license you choose won't matter a great deal.
 However, remember that if you ever want to change a license, you may have to get permission of all contributors.
 So, if you ever start a project that becomes popular or has contributors, be sure to decide your license early!

 > ## Types of Open-Source Licenses
 >